Authors and Illustrators

 Jo Byrne is a passionate animal welfare and animal rights champion living in a relatively rural town in Bedfordshire.
 Bonkers about all wildlife as well as being the very epitome of a 'crazy cat-lady', home usually consists of two permanent-resident cats, one or two foster cats and a slew of regular wildlife visitors.
 The Bee Book is her first book for Graffeg, published May 2019, with work currently underway on The Badger Book.

 Dom Conlon is a poet and author with a keen interestin science and the natural world.
 As an active campaigner for libraries, Domgives up his time to perform locally and work with children and adults in orderto approach science and well-being through poetry.
 Dom has appeared on stage to interview Tony Robinson, Andrew MichaelHurley and Karen Lloyd, and has also read for Chris Riddell’s poetry tours.
-Leap,Hare, Leap! is his first publication with Graffeg, published in 2020.
+Wild Wanderers is his first series with Graffeg, with the first book published in 2020.

 Nick Cope writes songs for young children and regularly performs at schools, theatres, festivals and events for families around the country.
 He has established a strong following all over the world, with both parents and children loving his work.
 In a previous life, Nick was the lead singer of the rock band The Candyskins.